-Bio: Hi, I am a dedicated researcher in Astrophysics and Space Science, currently pursuing a Ph.D. at the Center of Excellence in Space Sciences India (CESSI), Indian Institute of Science Education and Research (IISER) Kolkata.
-Under the mentorship of Prof. Dibyendu Nandi, my research focuses on understanding the underlying physical processes and predicting the geomagnetic impact of Coronal Mass Ejections.
+Bio: Hi, I am a dedicated researcher in Astrophysics and Space Science.
+I completed my Ph.D. at the Center of Excellence in Space Sciences India (CESSI), Indian Institute of Science Education and Research (IISER) Kolkata.
+Under the mentorship of Prof. Dibyendu Nandi, my research focused on understanding the underlying physical processes and predicting the geomagnetic impact of Coronal Mass Ejections.
 With an M.Sc in Physics from West Bengal State University and a B.Sc in Physics from Rishi Bankim Chandra College, I possess expertise in astrophysics, magnetohydrodynamics, programming languages, and visualization tools.
 My accomplishments as a teaching assistant and presentations at prestigious conferences showcase my passion for advancing scientific knowledge.
 I actively participate in scientific organizations like the Astronomical Society of India and the American Geophysical Union.
 In addition to my scientific pursuits, I find joy in expressing my thoughts through Bengali poems and capturing moments with my mobile camera.

 And 3D Modelling of Space Plasma